DigiScore/neoscore/doc/core_concepts/headers_and_footers.rst

 Headers and Footers
 ===================

 Neoscore has robust support for headers and footers using higher level page overlay functions.
-Simply assign a function to :obj:`.neoscore.document.pages.overlay_func` which takes a :obj:`.Page` and uses it to create some objects.
+Simply assign a function to :obj:`.neoscore.document.pages.overlay_func` which takes a :obj:`.Page` and use it to create some objects.

 .. rendered-example::